Conoscere and sapere in Italian

 girl smiling and reading a newspaper

 Unlike sapere, conoscere is never followed by an infinitive verb.
 It is always followed by a noun.
-This is a major difference!
+This is a big difference!

-Like sapere, however, conoscere can be used to express theoretical knowledge, but mainly in-depth knowledge of something, be it a person, a certain topic or place.
-In this case, it will be followed by a direct object, like sapere.
+Like sapere, however, conoscere can be used to express theoretical knowledge, but mainly in-depth knowledge of something, be it a person, a certain topic or a place.
+In this case, it is followed by a direct object, like sapere.

 Federico conosce bene il tedesco.